Dsadd4/NLSExplorer_1.0/progres/README.md

 in the folder you can:
 1. test the NLSExplorer's accuracy at INSP dataset
 2. traing the recommendation system on your own parameter
-3. execute the ablation experiment for NLSExplorer
+3. run  ablation experiment for NLSExplorer

 ## Calculate the accuracy on INSP-dataset